You’ve seen the stamp ‘BPA-free’ wherever you shop for feeding and water bottles, toys, food containers.

 1. Replace your most-used sippy cup or water bottle or feeding bottle

 There are many affordable, child-appealing and reasonably lightweight stainless steel options under the Thermos brand, among many others.
 In fact, stainless steel bottles are now increasingly available as market demand grows.

 2. Microwave food and beverages only in glass, never plastic.

 3. Give yourself time

 Replace just one set of kitchenware every few months.
-Perhaps start with the most often-used containers for leftovers, or your child’s snack containers.
-A couple months later, find bamboo or wooden replacements for your baby utensils.
+Perhaps start with the most often-used containers for leftovers or your child’s snack containers.
+A couple of months later, find bamboo or wooden replacements for your baby utensils.
 And so on.